Sushant-saud/filestruture/README.md

      3. Default
     Default layout that comes built-in with the strict minimum components (Nav, Footer).
 If you use NRN as a boilerplate, that’s the layout you should get started with!
      5.  demo
     Layout used by the Next Right Now demo pages.
 All those pages under /demo use the demo layout, which contains a custom Nav showing links to each example, and a left menu for easier navigation through the dem

 **modules:** Contains related pieces of code (components, types, utils) group

-    1.Core:
+    1. Core:
     Contains built-in modules included with the NRN preset you selected.
 They are being separated from other modules by default, so you can locate your own code faster.

 **pages:**Contains Next.js pages and api folder.